kaixinishappy/summer2026-intern-thesis-kai/README.md

 ## How it works

-Four independent data sources are collected, normalised to a monthly frequency, and combined into a **Fintech Disruption Index (FDI)** with two sub-indices:
+Four signals from three source systems (Yahoo Finance, Google Trends, and SEC EDGAR) are normalised to a monthly frequency and combined into a **Fintech Disruption Index (FDI)** with two sub-indices:

 | Source | Script | Signal | Wave |
 |--------|--------|--------|------|